 - Freshman Nathan Gamble, who was competing in his second collegiate race, was the third Cardinal to finish the course, clocking a time of 27:52.
 Freshmen Tommy Doyle (27:59) and Matt Frishkoff (28:03) were Wesleyan's fourth- and fifth-place finishers, respectively.

 - The Cardinals will be back in action on Saturday, Oct.
 14, for the Little Three Championship, starting at 1:15 p.m. from Williams College in Williamstown, Mass.
-The squad will then set its sights on the NESCAC Championship on Saturday, Oct.
+The squad will then set its sights toward the NESCAC Championship on Saturday, Oct.
 28, in New Gloucester, Maine.